svenga/svenga/README.md

-### Hi there 👋
+### Grüezi!  👋
-I'm a IT system enginner with focus on cloud & digital workplace.
+I'm a IT system enginner with focus on cloud & digital workplace. ☁
-### Grüezi 🙌🏻

-##
+## About me 🥇
-- 🔭 I’m currently working on signity
+- 🔭 Working on small projects
-- 🌱 I’m currently learning
+- 🌱 Always learning
-- 👯 I’m looking to collaborate on security improvements
-- ⚡ Fun fact:
+- 👯 Looking forward for collaboration
-- 💬
+- 💬 Feel free to start a conversation

 ### Interact with me 👥
-📫: hello@sven-gasser.ch
+- 📫: hello@sven-gasser.ch
-🔒: keybase.io/svenga
+- 🔒: keybase.io/svenga

 <br />